 State Farm says, “We take our role as a good neighbor seriously when it comes to keeping you and your family safe on the road.
 Our relationships and programs promote child passenger safety, teen driver safety, seat belt safety, sober and engaged driving.”
 I like the idea that good driving is part of being a good neighbour, because so much of what happens on the road depends not only on your own skills behind the wheel, but what the other drivers are doing as well.

-State Farm offers drivers a wealth of information on driving, such as their Auto Learning Centre with articles on safety and teen drivers and buying vehicles.
+State Farm offers drivers a wealth of information on driving, such as articles on safety and teen drivers and buying vehicles.
 Today, I think one of the greatest tragedies is distracted driving and using cell phones in the car.

 I learned to drive with my parents, in our old vehicles on country roads where I had room to make mistakes.
 I’m glad for those experiences.
 I can joke about the stories now, but I’m also aware that safe driving is a serious matter and not something to be taken for granted.
 It’s great companies like State Farm are raising awareness about the many ways we can be better drivers.